vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ### Log Forwarding

-Tanzu also includes fluent bit for integration with logging platforms such as vRealize LogInsight , elastic search and other logging aggregators.
-Details on configuring fluent bit to your logging provider can be found in the documentation [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-logging-fluentbit.html).
+Tanzu also includes Fluent Bit for integration with logging platforms such as vRealize LogInsight , elastic search and other logging aggregators.
+For information on configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-logging-fluentbit.html).

 ## Summary

 Tanzu Kubernetes Grid on Azure offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating cloud based Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a production quality installation with all the application services needed to serve combined or uniquely separated workload types via a combined infrastructure solution.

-This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, configuring your security groups, load balancing, workload compute alignment and other capabilities.
-Observability is quickly established and easily consumed with Wavefront.
+This plan meets many Day 0 needs for aligning product capabilities, such as configuring firewall rules, networking, load balancing, and workload compute, to the full stack infrastructure.